 The advice we always give is to make sure you get properly resourced hosting in place before you launch.
 We recommend two hosts that we have seen work out well for our readers, the choice between them comes down to money:

-If you are on a tight budget, SiteGround has a good reputation for well-managed and well-supported shared hosting at a good price.
-They are by far the best at that price level.
-In particular, consider their GoGeek level.
+If you are on a tight budget, BlueHost has a good reputation for well-managed and well-supported shared hosting at a good price.

 If, on the other hand, absolute reliability and performance are more important to you than price, WP Engine provides the best possible managed WordPress hosting, I use them for all of my most important sites, the ones that generate money.